tburrows13/SpidertronEnhancements/README.md

 ### Spidertron remote pipette

-Press `Shift + Q` whilst hovering your cursor over a spidertron to select a remote from your inventory connected to that spidertron.
-If no connected remotes are found then an unconnected remote will be selected and connected (you can turn this off in **Per player** settings).
+Press `Shift + Q` whilst hovering your cursor over a spidertron to select a remote connected to that spidertron.
 If you aren't hovering your cursor over a spidertron, it will pick a remote connected to the spidertron you are driving.

-Alternatively, there is a **Map** setting that enables picking a temporary remote without requiring you to have any remotes in your inventory.

 When [Spidertron Patrols](https://mods.factorio.com/mod/SpidertronPatrols) is installed, press `Control + Shift + Q` to pipette a patrol remote.